How To Self Publish A Children’s Book

-For both sites all you need is your completed manuscript in a .doc format and a book cover in a .jpg format.
+For both sites, all you need is your completed manuscript in a .doc format and a book cover in a .jpg format.
 Depending on the type of book you want to create ebook/paperback, you’ll need a separate cover for each.

 - With an ebook, you only need the front cover.

-- For a paperback you need the front cover, spine, and back cover all on one image.
+- For a paperback, you need the front cover, spine, and back cover all on one image.

 Once you’ve got all of those it’s a simple matter of uploading your manuscript and book cover and then filling in all the required details.
 If you were looking at publishing in the Amazon kindle store just follow the series of videos below.

-How To Publish Children’s Book On Kindle
+How To Self Publish A Children’s Book On Kindle

 As I said earlier to publish your children’s book on Kindle you need two things, your completed manuscript in a .doc format, and a book cover in .jpg format.
 Once you get to the Amazon KDP dashboard it’s a simple process of uploading your document and book cover and filling in all the details.
-In this series of videos I’ll show you what to fill in and what to look out for.
+In this series of videos, I’ll show you what to fill in and what to look out for.

 How To Publish A Children’s Book In Canada And Elsewhere

 As you’ve probably noticed from the videos, publishing to the Amazon Kindle store allows you to put your book in as many territories as you want to.
-Even non English speaking ones.
+Even non-English speaking ones.
 Although you may be tempted to stick to the ones who do speak English, you never know what market your book may have in other countries.

 Because of that I always recommend leaving the box for ‘All territories’ ticked before you hit publish.
 Once you do this, your book’s price will be tailored to that countries currency.
 But don’t worry, your bank will convert any payments into your country’s currency.